Welcome to Family Medicine at OHSU

 The Department currently sponsors four family health centers in the Portland Metro area.
-This clinic network provides patient care to approximately 150,000 outpatient visits per year and over 2300 hospital admissions to our four family medicine hospital services at OHSU Hospital.
+This clinic network provides patient care to approximately 150,000 outpatient visits per year and more than 2,300 hospital admissions to our four family medicine hospital services at OHSU Hospital.
 We practice a comprehensive scope of clinical family medicine including maternity care and inpatient care for both adults and children.
 We have an active and growing sports medicine program and three family medicine faculty members have C-section privileges at our University Hospital.

 Family Medicine Residencies

 The Department has sponsored a family medicine residency based at University Hospital in Portland since 1971.
 This program now has 12 positions in each of the three years of training and attracts a large and diverse pool of applicants from across the United States.
 Two major foci of training for the residency are comprehensive clinical skills and advanced medical leadership.
 The program requires two months of training in a frontier rural community in eastern Oregon for all of its residents.
 Beginning in 2012, this residency was expanded to a four-year curriculum focused on full-service family medicine training in patient-centered medical homes.

 The Department also sponsors a combined Family Medicine/Preventive Medicine Residency in partnership with the Department of Preventive Medicine and Public Health at OHSU.
 There are two positions in each of the four years of this program, which leads to eligibility for board certification in both family medicine and preventive medicine as well as the course work necessary for the Master of Public Health degree.